aminoacid-01/the-final-jardown/README.md

 #### Wireframes:

-While working on this project, the wireframes were made using Balsamiq
+While working on this project, the wireframes were made using Balsamiq.

-**Phone**
 ![mobile](docs/design/main%20wireframe.png)
 ![mobile_2](docs/design/numbers.png)